Mundt–Nixon Bill: Senate bill fizzles

 On June 4, 1948, the Senate Judiciary Committee decided not to resume its hearings on the Mundt-Nixon Communist Control Bill.

 By June 5, 1948, the Senate had locked into a "debate of surpassing bitterness and vehemence."

 On June 6, 1948, Senator Alexander Wiley, chair of the Senate Judiciary Committee, announced that his committee continued to weigh the Mundt–Nixon Bill with "a fair and open mind."

 Ultimately, the Senate did not act on the Mundt–Nixon Bill, and the bill fizzled.

 Opening text of HR 5828

-HR 5852 opens as follows, with the aim of combatting "a world communist movement" (with the words "communism" or "communist" bolded to facilitate eyescan): [H. R. 5852, 80th Cong., 2d sess.]
+HR 5852 opens as follows, with the aim of combatting "a world communist movement" (with the words "communism" or "communist" bolded to facilitate eye scan): [H. R. 5852, 80th Cong., 2d sess.]

 AN ACT To protect the United States against un-American and subversive activities.